Let’s build a classic lemonade stand for big kids.

 Take care to be sure hooks DO NOT protrude beyond front edge, you don’t want customers getting poked by the hooks and also to prevent them from rubbing up against the chalkboard.

-Step 11: To make ‘lemonade’ sign paint plywood white.
-Print out letters using Microsoft Word Gloucester MT Extra Condensed font at 700 point.
-Line up print outs on plywood and trace letters with a ballpoint pen using heavy pressure.
+Step 11: To make the lemonade sign paint the plywood backing white.
+Then print out letters using Microsoft Word Gloucester MT Extra Condensed font at 700 point.
+Line up the print outs on the plywood backing and trace the letters with a ballpoint pen using heavy pressure.

 Step 12: The pressure of the pen will leave a slight indent in the wood.
 Paint on and inside the indent with bright yellow.

 Step 13: Create depth by painting a dark brown shadow down and to the right of every letter.
-Sand to distress.
-Attach sign to posts.
+Let dry then sand to distress.
+Lastly attach the sign to the posts.
+And slide the posts down into holes and guides below.